KeaneTaecha/QuoteFlow/README.md

 2. **getsql.py** reads the Header sheet and converts Excel to SQLite
 3. **Database** stores products and prices efficiently
 4. **UI** dynamically loads available products from the database
-5. **Price Loader** retrieves prices based on product and size selection
+5. **Price Calculator** calculates prices based on product and size selection

 ## Workflow